History of Clanwilliam

 Religious and Social Development

 The Bulshoek Dam was built on the Olifants River to support irrigation in Vredendal.
-The Clanwilliam Dam followed in 1935 and overflowed for the first time on August 15 that year.
+The Clanwilliam Dam was completed in 1935 and overflowed for the first time on August 15 that year.

 Transportation improved with the opening of the N7 national road between Citrusdal and Clanwilliam in 1958 and between Clanwilliam and Klawer in 1963.